• Skip to primary navigation

 Since acorn squash has that rougher thicker skin.
 I find that placing it in the microwave for a minute or two helps with cutting.
 The heat from the microwave heats the squash up making it easier to sink the knife into it.

 Place the semi-heated acorn squash on a cutting board.
-With a longer-sharper knife cut the ends of the squash off then cut in half.
+With a longer very sharp knife cut the ends of the squash off then cut the whole acorn squash in half.

 Acorn squash that has been cut in half.